pragdave/pragdave.github.io/source/_posts/2014-03-04-time-to-kill-agile.markdown

 How to do it:

-> When faced with two of more alternatives that deliver roughly the
+> When faced with two or more alternatives that deliver roughly the
 > same value, take the path that makes future change easier.

 And that's it.
 Those four lines and one practice encompass everything